a-sit-plus/signum/README.md

 * `Asn1Element.parseAll()`, wich consumes all bytes, parses all toplevel ASN.1 elements, and returns them as list.
 Throws on any parsing error.

+`Asn1Element`s can encoded by accessing the lazily evaluated `.derEncoded` property.
-Any parsed ASN.1 element can be re-encoded (this is a true re-encoding, since the original bytes are discarded after decoding) by accessing the lazily evaluated `.derEncoded` property, just as manually constructed ones can.
+Even for parsed elements, this is a true re-encoding.
+The original bytes are discarded after decoding.

 **Note that decoding operations will throw exceptions if invalid data is provided!**